swiftlang/swift-package-manager/Documentation/PackageCollections.md

 On Apple platforms, all root certificates that come preinstalled with the OS are automatically trusted.
 Users may include additional certificates to trust by placing them in the `~/.swiftpm/config/trust-root-certs` directory.

-On non-Apple platforms, there are no trusted root certificates by default.
+On non-Apple platforms, there are no trusted root certificates by default other than those shipped with the [certificate-pinning configuration](#protecting-package-collections).
 Only those found in `~/.swiftpm/config/trust-root-certs` are trusted.
 This means that the signature check will always fail unless the `trust-root-certs` directory is set up:

 ```bash
 $ swift package-collection add https://www.example.com/packages.json